criccomini/incubator-samza/docs/contribute/tests.md

    limitations under the License.
 -->

 Samza's unit tests are written on top of [JUnit](http://junit.org/), and license checking is done with [Apache Rat](http://creadur.apache.org/rat/).
-An extensive integration test suite is not currently available.
-This is being actively worked on in [SAMZA-6](https://issues.apache.org/jira/browse/SAMZA-6) and [SAMZA-14](https://issues.apache.org/jira/browse/SAMZA-14).
+Samza's integration tests are written on top of [Zopkio](https://github.com/linkedin/Zopkio).

 ### Running Unit Tests Locally